auth0/docs/articles/api/management/v2/tokens/manually.md

 You need to follow the steps to create and authorize a client only once.
 :::

-The first thing you need to do is create an authorize a Non Interactive Client.
+The first thing you need to do is create an authorize a Machine to Machine Application.

-We recommend creating a Non Interactive Client exclusively for authorizing access to the Management API instead of reusing one you might already have.
+We recommend creating a Machine to Machine Application exclusively for authorizing access to the Management API instead of reusing one you might already have.

-::: panel What is a Non Interactive Client?
+::: panel What is a Machine to Machine Application?
-A Non Interactive Client represents a program that interacts with an API where there is no user involved.
-For example, you might have a server-side script that needs access to an API, which is a [machine-to-machine interaction](/api-auth/grant/client-credentials).
-In such instances, you must use a Non Interactive Client (instead of a Single Page or Native App client), since neither meet the security requirements for this type of flow.
+A Machine to Machine Application represents a program that interacts with an API where there is no user involved.
+For example, you might have a server-side script that needs access to an API, which is a [machine to machine interaction](/api-auth/grant/client-credentials).
+In such instances, you must use a Machine to Machine Application (instead of a Single Page or Native App client), since neither meet the security requirements for this type of flow.
 :::

-To create and authorize a Non Interactive Client for the Management API, go to [the API Explorer tab of your Auth0 Management API](${manage_url}/#/apis/management/explorer).
+To create and authorize a Machine to Machine Application for the Management API, go to [the API Explorer tab of your Auth0 Management API](${manage_url}/#/apis/management/explorer).

 Click the button __Create & Authorize a Test Client__.